 Lesson Planning Cover

 Unit Overview – Give yourself a quick peek at unit topics, their standards, and individual lessons in that unit.

 Lesson Plan Overview – This set also includes 2 pages, giving you the space to outline each section of a lesson (including small group and independent tie-ins).

-Weekly Lesson Plans (in both period and subject format) – The big request I had from readers for last year’s planner was a bigger lesson plan format.
+Weekly Lesson Plans (in both period and subject format) – The big request I had from readers a couple of years ago was a bigger lesson plan format.
 Ask and you shall receive!
 I stretched both out to a 2-page format with more space for each day’s planning.

 Small Group Lessons – Break your small group lessons down into steps, focus, and materials.
 Includes 2 planning sections per page.